-When simply coughing, sneezing or even laughing cause you to lose control, it’s time to take action.
+When simply coughing, sneezing or even laughing causes you to lose control, it’s time to take action.
 Fortunately, for many women, this annoying condition can often be easily corrected with a simple outpatient treatment.
 True, it can be difficult to talk about.
-But the doctors at OBGYN West deal with this problem every day–and have brought relief too many women just like you.
+But the doctors at OBGYN West deal with this problem every day–and have brought relief to many women just like you.
 Tired of thinking you had to live with this condition?
 Please make an appointment with one of our doctors today.
 You may be surprised what we can do for you.

 Bladder control problems , including overactive bladder (OAB) and non-obstructive urinary retention, are treatable conditions.
 They’re not a normal part of aging and are not something that you should have to live with.
 The first steps in assessing urinary incontinence are a medical history and physical exam.